GabrielBueno200/AutomaticSkullLandmarksDetection/README.md

 The project is a Computer Science undergraduate thesis conducted at University Center of FEI.
 This undergraduate thesis presents a new approach for automatically identifying cephalometric landmarks in segmented skull tomographic images using bio-inspired algorithms and Convolutional Neural Networks (CNN).
 The goal is to improve the accuracy and efficiency of this process, benefiting medical and dental professionals in their analysis of craniofacial structures.

 ### Methodology
-The proposed methods consists of a workflow (Fig. 1) containing six steps for detecting fiducial points in CT images and reconstructing a 3D model of the skull.
+The proposed methods consists of a workflow containing six steps for detecting fiducial points in CT images and reconstructing a 3D model of the skull.
 The first step involves acquiring CT images with fiducial points from a database.
 Two processes are then followed: one for detecting fiducial